-Care home staff receive half a day’s training on how to run a Singing & Reminiscence Session as well as learning about the benefits of singing for the elderly and those with dementia.
+Our 1 day training course teaches care staff how to run a Singing & Reminiscence Session as well as learning about the benefits of singing for the elderly and those with dementia.
 Want to find out more?
-Click here for more information

 We have devised a number of different themed programmes that will help your sing-along sessions run smoothly.
 Each programme includes a CD of songs specially recorded by a professional singer in keys and speeds that are perfect for residents to sing along with and large-print songbooks which are easy for seniors to read.
 Click here to see our range of Singing & Reminiscence Programmes.

 What makes this product different from other sing-alongs is that we have created the Reminiscence Guide, which is included as part of the package.

 Thoughtfully developed, this resource includes lots of visual cues to get the memories flowing, and to make the activity more engaging, fun and thought provoking.
 Easy to slot into a session, we’re told this is where the magic is!

 Most importantly, you don’t have to be a singer and you don’t really have to think about it too much either.
 Just pick up the pack, follow the easy to use format and you are all set to make a real difference to someone’s day!
 After all, isn’t that what it’s all about?

 Singing is a powerful way to transform the life of a resident living with dementia.
 Studies have shown that not only does it help with memory recall, but it also improves their general wellbeing.
 It’s an enjoyable social activity, which lifts the sense of isolation felt by many.
 It also helps restore personal identity.
 People with dementia can tap into long-forgotten memories through singing and often readily recall songs from their past.